 You can test if Jamulus might work for you and experiment with the program with earbuds or headphones, the built in computer mic, another person and nearby servers.
 For best results, you may need a usb microphone or usb audio interface to use Jamulus to play music.
 Usb microphones must run at 48kHz.
 We recommend Focusrite Scarlett Solo or Scarlett 212 for those who have instrument pickups or mics and a vocal mic for speaking to others.

-If you think your computer is the problem, here are instructions to run Jamulus on a Raspberry Pi 400 https://github.com/bflamig/Rpi400Jam - There are instructions for installing Jamulus.
-There is also a downloadable image that can be burned onto a micro-SD card with Jamulus already installed that you can use to run the Pi 400,
+If you think your computer is the problem getting jamulus to work, here are instructions to run Jamulus on a Raspberry Pi 400 https://github.com/bflamig/Rpi400Jam.
+The link includes instructions for installing Jamulus.
+There is also a downloadable image that can be burned onto a micro-SD card with Jamulus already installed that you can use to run the Pi 400.

 Jamulus is hub/spoke model of sending audio over the internet.
 Like FedEx, each musician sends their packets of audio to a hub server, which melds everyone’s audio and sends the mix back.
 The other model is peer-to-peer which sends your packets of audio out to everyone else and they all send it back to you.

 One other hb/spoke serice to try if Jamulus just doesn’t do the job is Jamkazam.
-Jamkazam has been setting up servers in locations lacking nearby AWS, Microsoft, and Google farms.
+Jamkazam has been setting up servers in locations lacking nearby AWS, Microsoft, and Google farms and may provide a better result than jamulus depending on your location.

 Copyright © 2019 Phoenix Traditional Music & Dance - All Rights Reserved.